- About This Trip

 Sleeping Bags & Towels

 You will need good, warm sleeping bags for the camping and houseboat nights of your trip.
 Although Western Canada is warm in summer, some of our camping is at quite high elevations which can get cool at night.
 Please see the weather chart in that section of these Trip Notes.
 You will likely want to bring along your own sleeping bags.
-If you prefer not to bring sleeping bags on your flight, you will find them widely available for purchase in every price range in Vancouver.
-Alternatively, you may rent sleeping bags from West Adventures for the duration of the trip.
+If you prefer not to bring sleeping bags on your flight, you may rent sleeping bags from West Adventures for the duration of the trip.
+For hygienic reasons, West Adventures does not rent pillows; you are encouraged to bring small inflatable or airplane style pillows with you.

 Included & Optional Activities